JabRef/user-documentation/en/CommandLine.md

 ### Import BibTeX: `-importBibtex`

 Import or load code directly from the BibTeX file.
 This only works for BibTeX files, and does not support files of other import formats.
+If it detects this command line option, the JabRef CLI will take in its following argument as a BibTeX string that represents the BibTeX article file being read in for import (usually a filename).
+JabRef then passes on this information to a helper function that will parse the BibTex string into entries and return the resulting BibTex entries to the JabRef CLI.

 If the GUI is not suppressed (using the `-n` option), any imported or loaded BibTeX file will show up in the main window.

 *Note:* The `-importBibtex` option can be specified only once, and for one file only.

 ### Export matching entries: `-m [field]searchTerm,outputFile:file[,exportFormat]`

 (or `--exportMatches [field]searchTerm,outputFile:file[,exportFormat]`)

 Save to a new file all the database entries matching the given search term.